lostleaf/articles/20221013numba_aroon/article-en.md

 This version utilizes DataFrame.rolling and creates a new Series in each lambda function to compute the rolling argmax.

-Due to the high cost of creating Series and suboptimal complexity, where complexity = O(number of candles * backhour), this code is exceedingly slow.
+Due to the high cost of creating Series and suboptimal complexity, where complexity = `O(N_candles * N_window)`, this code is exceedingly slow.

 Test results: